 🎯 Educational Approach

 This story uses body wisdom and emotional regulation as the foundation for developing confidence.
 It doesn't minimize children's fears, but validates them and offers practical tools for managing them.
+If children experience intense fears that interfere with sleep or daily activities, consider consulting with a child health professional.

 More stories you might like